 - The lens is optically stabilized (IS).
 Autofocus is driven by Canon’s Ultra Sonic Motor (USM).
 Full-time manual focus is available, while automatic focusing is fast and quiet (USM).

-- It made from Ultra-low dispersion glass (UD), which means that the refractive index of the lens material is lower than regular glass.
+- It is made from Ultra-low dispersion glass (UD), which means that the refractive index of the lens material is lower than regular glass.

 Nikon Lens abbreviations